 YouTube is a serious tool for business, even beyond advertising.
 It attracts an audience from across the spectrum to the tune of approximately 2 billion logged-in monthly users.
 It is the world’s second most-visited website (after Google) and second most-used social media platform (after Facebook).

 The YouTube audience wants to see more than just Baby Shark, and business is paying attention.
 From how-to videos to expert content to branded entertainment, businesses are always thinking up new ways to attract shoppers and even B2B traffic.

-There are two essential areas of YouTube videos where copywriting comes into play – the headline and description, and the video script.
+When it comes to the importance of copywriting, YouTube is not likely the first platform that comes to mind.
+However, there are two essential areas of YouTube videos where copywriting comes into play – the headline and description, and the video script.

 YouTube headline and description tips